kevinsupendi/intern-pendi/README.md

 Kubernetes Cluster creation involving  Terraform and Google Cloud Platform.
 Terraform is used for creating VMs in GCE and configure startup script.
 This project used Ubuntu 16.04 LTS.
 The result should be reproducible with any Linux machine supporting systemd services.
+There is also Docker LinuxKit exploration, though it still has limitations because GCE startup script is not supported yet.

 ### Quickstart